distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 layout: post
 live: true
 tag: []
-title: Futarchy is insecure without a proposal gatekeeper
+title: Futarchy is not secure without a proposal gatekeeper
 ---